lucianstroie/jQuite/README.md

 ## Basic Structure

 The core class of jQuite.js is `DOMNodeCollection`.
 It contains an array of all DOM elements and its functions use the class' `each` function to call the function on each DOM element.

+### Using jQuite

+Download the original files lib/dom_node_collection.js and lib/main.js and use webpack to compile the files.
+Import the bundle.js file into your index.html file using a script tag.

 ### DOM Selection